 Most performance related disciplinary action has its roots in a lack of communication and guidance.
 Often, an employee’s performance will not improve unless the employer takes a proactive stance towards helping the employee.
 Consequently, termination of employment is often an inevitable outcome of the absence of any form of performance appraisal or management, whether by the employee resigning or the employer sacking the employee.

 If an employer has problems with your performance, they should at least meet with you to tell you what parts of your job are being carried out poorly and what you need to do to improve to the required standard and then give you a decent opportunity to address the concern.
 This is called giving you a “fair go all round”.
 This sort of interaction may need to occur on several occasions before an employer is justified in terminating your contract of employment.
 This is not the same as the old “three written warnings” rule.
+Often the starting point may be an informal counseling session by the employer followed by one or more formal warnings.

 You are entitled to have a support person present at any formal meetings with your employer and you should consider providing any response to your employer in writing, as well as a verbal response to issues raised.